Seweryn1777/Image/README.md

 By mapping `minio.local` to `127.0.0.1` on your host machine, both the Docker containers and your browser use the same hostname, ensuring pre-signed URLs work correctly everywhere.

 This /etc/hosts modification is only needed for local development with MinIO.
-In production, we would use actual cloud storage services like Amazon S3, where URLs are handled by the service provider's infrastructure."
+In production, we would use actual cloud storage services like Amazon S3, where URLs are handled by the service provider's infrastructure.

 ## Running the app